Ted Heath (bandleader): 1940s

 In 1940, Heath joined Geraldo's orchestra, and played numerous concerts and broadcasts during the war travelling to the Middle East to play to the Allied Forces-based there.
 He often became one of the "boys" in Geraldo's vocal group, 'Three Boys and a Girl'.

 In 1941, Geraldo asked his band members to submit a favourite tune to include in their broadcasts.
 Heath had composed a song "That Lovely Weekend", after his wife had written him a poem on a rare weekend together amongst his war travels, and he set this to music.
 Heath suggested "That Lovely Weekend" to Geraldo and it was orchestrated, with Dorothy Carless on vocal, and was an immediate wartime hit.
 The royalties from this song and another composition "Gonna Love That Guy" allowed Heath to form his own band.

-Ted Heath & His Music
+Ted Heath and his Music

 Heath was inspired by Glenn Miller and his Army Air Force Band, and spoke with Miller at length about forming his own band when Miller toured Britain with the United States Army Air Force Orchestra.
 Heath admired the immaculate precision of the Miller ensemble, and felt confident that he could emulate Miller's great success with his own orchestra.